 Home Essentials Catalogue Plevin PPI Claim Service

-You can still make a PPI claim under a 'Plevin' legal ruling If Home Essentials charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.
+You can still make a PPI claim under the 'Plevin' legal ruling If Home Essentials charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

 How we can help with your Home Essentials 'Plevin' PPI claim